ismailchakrane/ArChat/README.md

 # ArChat

-This application allows you to interact with Articles (PDFs) using llama3.2.
+This application allows you to interact with Articles (PDFs).

 ## Setup

 ### Prerequisites

-Before you can run this project, ensure you have the `llama3.2:1b` model installed locally.
-To do this, follow these steps:

 #### Install Ollama